Amit Abraham

-His works
+Works

-Abraham has done extensive work on human sexuality and sexual attitudes.
+Abraham has done work on human sexuality and sexual attitudes.
 He has developed scales for the measurement of attitudes towards premarital sex, polygamy, pornography, lesbianism, and homosexuality.
 He has also developed scales for the measurement of values and vocational interest, self-monitoring, procrastination and a case study Performa.
-He has published research papers in diverse areas.
-He has authored textbooks and books for competitive examinations.
+He has published research papers in diverse areas and has authored textbooks and books for competitive examinations.
 He has also written books on general interest and self-help.
 He has contributed many articles in the leading daily Hindi newspapers and appeared on various talk shows in the local and state television including Moon T.V.
 (Agra), Sahara T.V.
 (Uttar Pradesh), and Sea T.V.
 (Uttar Pradesh and Uttranchal).